trashikagoyal/Catalog-Assignment/README.md

+To run the code:
+run command:
+node shamir_answer.js

 To solve the problem of finding the constant term c of a polynomial using Shamir's Secret Sharing algorithm, follow these steps:

 Step 1: Parse the JSON Input